Tyyppi77/imgui_sdl/README.md

 As you can see the results are not perfect, but this display is definitely good enough to be used as a debug UI which is the main use case for Dear ImGui anyways.
 The rendering is also done in a little bit simpler style than what Dear ImGui uses by default, mainly to increase the amount of rendering that can be done using rectangles.

+## Requirements

+The implementation doesn't rely on any non-standard SDL functionality, imgui_sdl.cpp simply includes SDL.h and imgui.h.
+You can easily change these two includes to point to the correct locations if you use some sort of other include file scheme.

 ## Notes

 Do note that this is just a renderer for SDL2.
 For input handling, you shoud use the [great SDL2 implementation](https://github.com/ocornut/imgui/blob/master/examples/imgui_impl_sdl.cpp) provided in the Dear ImGui repository, or you could of course roll your own event provider.